PhD Candidate in Behavioral Science

 University of Chicago, Booth School of Business

-Research Interests: Goals and Motivation, Consumer Behavior, Decision Making, Cooperation
+Research Interests: Goals and Motivation, Consumer Behavior, Incentives, Decision Making

 Kaitlin studies motivation using decision-making paradigms.
 Her primary focus is on intrinsic motivation and self-control in the context of consumer behavior.
 In her dissertation, she focuses on understanding what consumers value when pursuing their goals and identifies strategies for motivating consumers’ goal persistence.
 In her other research projects, she studies consumer choice in the context of intuitive-deliberative conflicts as well as the role of food consumption in social connection.

 Journal PublicationsWoolley, Kaitlin and Ayelet Fishbach, "A Recipe for Friendship: Similar Food Consumption Promotes Trust and Cooperation," Journal of Consumer Psychology, forthcoming.
 [View PDF]